Site icon Yellowfin BI

 When you are building an app, the goal is not just to give users charts.
 The goal is to give them confidence inside the workflow they already live in.
 That is what embedded analytics is for.
 The dashboard sits inside your app, speaks your product language, and answers the questions users already ask, without sending them to a spreadsheet or another platform.

-• a simple bookings dataset stored in PostgreSQL
+• a bookings dataset stored in PostgreSQL

 • a clean data source connection in Yellowfin